 In addition to yoga classes, through Yoga With Spirit, I also teach a Yoga Alliance certified 200 and 500-hour teacher training program.
-I am also an adjunct professor in the philosophy department at Villanova University, where I teach a course called Yoga and Philosophy.
+I am also an adjunct professor in the philosophy department at a highly selective university, where I teach a course called Yoga and Philosophy.

 I am a “yoga writer.”
 In addition to my weekly essays, Yoga Thoughts, I co-authored a book on the spirituality of yoga called Faith With A Twist.
 I also edited a book on anatomy and yoga.
 Finally, I am a certified spiritual director.

 Our lives today move so quickly and are so full of activity that we need yoga more than ever.
 We need to set aside time to be still.
 We need to set aside the time to reconnect with ourselves — our minds, our bodies, and our spirits.
 When we set aside the time for our yoga practice, in some amazing way we are always able to find the time for everything else in our lives!

 Yoga is truly a gift that gives back — to you and to all the people who fill your life.

 My fundamental teaching philosophy is that yoga works for everyone.
 We each have been formed by our individual life experiences.
 We each have a different mix of strengths and limitations.
 Each posture is infinitely modifiable for every body.
 No matter our age, our gender, or our body type, yoga is for us — and Yoga With Spirit is for you!